pkaig/Rotorflight-Docs/docs/Tutorial-Setup/LED-Strip.md

 WS2812 LED strips generally require a single data line, 5V and GND.

 WS2812 LEDs on full brightness can consume quite a bit of current.
 It is recommended to verify the current draw and ensure your supply can cope with the load.
-On a multirotor that uses multiple BEC ESC's you can try use a different BEC to the one the FC uses.  e.g. ESC1/BEC1 -> FC, ESC2/BEC2 -> LED strip.
-It's also possible to power one half of the strip from one BEC and the other half from another BEC.
+It's also possible to power one half of the LEDs from one BEC and the other half from another BEC.
 Just ensure that the GROUND is the same for all BEC outputs and LEDs.

 LED Strip pin should be:
 - on a separate timer